guilhermemelocortezfilho/README.md/README.md

 # Guilherme Melo Cortez Filho
-Hi, my name is Guilherme and i currently am a BSI student.
+Hi, my name is Guilherme and i currently work as a developer